 Kayaks will collect water in the bottom where your feet go.
 You will more than likely always be sitting in a puddle.
 You may have to step in and out of the kayak in the water.
 Any water shoe or sandal will work well for kayaking.
 Pick a shoe that works well for what you’ll be doing before and after kayaking too.

 The foot braces in the kayak may have metal tracks or other fittings you can cut your feet on.
 You never know what you’ll be stepping on in the water if you have to get out of your kayak.
 You should never go barefoot kayaking unless you look down in the kayak and there really is nothing sharp and metal in there.
-To learn more see our guide to water shoes for kayaking.

 - Water-resistant upper: Washable polyester webbing featuring quick-dry lining for active use in and out of the water; Hydrophobic mesh lining helps shed water and prolong the life of the material for these water-resistant women’s sandal